mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 *c) the consolidation and accumulation of capital*

-Despite their separation, they are all deeply interconnected and are manifestations of the changing face of society.
-However, they are useful distillations of the themes and theories analysed in this chapter.
-Marx's conceptions of commodities, objectification, and alienation have been rendered obsolete, inasmuch that the nature of production and consumption has changed.
-However, his writing is absolutely foundational to the later works which better theorise current social life.

- ourselves, each other, and the technologies which surround us.
+Despite their being separated, each is thoroughly involved in the development of the others.
+For the purposes of this study, they are compact distillations of both Marx's work and the themes and theories analysed in this chapter.
+Marx's specific conceptions and definitions of commodities, objectification, and alienation have largely been rendered obsolete, inasmuch that the nature of production and consumption has been profoundly changed in the past century.
+However, his work was essential to the later works which better outline our current relationships; with the smartphone, with each other, and with ourselves.

 ## Americanism, Taylorism, & Fordism